National Qualifications Framework (NQF) Level: 8

 Creative expression, which is the basis of arts therapy, can have a significant impact on the healing process.
 Creative therapists enjoy rewarding careers in a variety of therapeutic settings in mental health environments, prisons and the community.
 Working through art, they help people with trauma, addictions and psychological or emotional issues.

-The Whitecliffe low residency Postgraduate Diploma in Arts Therapy (PG Dip AT) programme develops the theoretical knowledge and professional skills utilised within the field.
+The Whitecliffe low residency Postgraduate Diploma in Arts Therapy (PG Dip AT) programme develops the theoretical knowledge and professional skills utilised within the field, and is a pre-requisite for applications to continue on the Master of Arts in Arts Therapy (Clinical) programme.